School of Journalism and Mass Communication

 Students in the school must take specified courses to satisfy General Education requirements:

-• Foundations: Quantitative reasoning: JOMC students are advised to take STOR 151 Basic Concepts of Statistics and Data Analysis to satisfy this requirement.
+Foundations: Quantitative reasoning: JOMC students are advised but not required to take STOR 151 Basic Concepts of Statistics and Data Analysis to satisfy this requirement.

 Students are expected to gain a depth of knowledge of a topic outside the school.
 At a minimum, they must take an outside concentration of at least three courses (minimum of nine credit hours) in another department or school.
 Courses used to meet Foundations and Approaches requirements may not be used to satisfy this requirement.
 However, courses used to meet Connections requirements, including courses that are also meeting Approaches requirements, may be used for the outside area of concentration.
 Students may also satisfy the outside requirement by completing a minor or second major in another department or school.
 Students who wish to complete a second major outside the school and who did not declare the second major before being admitted to the school, must download a second-major declaration form from the school's Web site and return it to Student Records and Registration in Carroll Hall for approval.
 They must meet with an academic advisor in the College of Arts and Sciences to ensure that they can meet all requirements for the second major.

-Students who enter the School of Journalism and Mass Communication in fall 2009 or later must complete a minimum of 33 credits in journalism–mass communication with a grade point average of 2.0 or better.
-A grade of D in a JOMC core course will not be counted in the minimum number of journalism–mass communication credits required for graduation; the course must be retaken if it is required for the major.
+Students who enter the University in fall 2013 or later must complete a minimum of 39 credits in journalismmass communication with a grade point average of 2.0 or better.
+A grade of D in a JOMC core course will not be counted in the minimum number of journalismmass communication credits required for graduation; the course must be retaken if it is required for the major.
 If the course is not specifically required then another course that meets the requirement the first course was meeting may be taken in its stead.
-JOMC 393 may not be counted in the minimum of 33 credit hours required in journalism–mass communication for graduation.
-The school will normally accept only six credit hours of journalism–mass communication courses taken at other institutions and requires students to pass exemption examinations to receive credit for certain basic courses.
+JOMC 393 cannot be counted in the minimum of 39 credit hours required in journalismmass communication for graduation.
+The school will normally accept only six credit hours of journalismmass communication courses taken at other institutions and requires students to pass exemption examinations to receive credit for certain basic courses.
 The school does not accept transfer credit for JOMC 153.

 Students must achieve a passing score of at least 70 on the school's usage and grammar examination.